 After I was finished sorting, I realized there were so many things that I was keeping out of familiarity, not even giving it a second thought that I didn’t even like it or use it.
 I’m really trying to eliminate anything in my home that isn’t completely functional or well loved.

 Time to get rid of a few things.
 Just look at this donation pile!

-I had way to many sets of sheets, and some didn’t even match my bedding (you have to have matching sheets, right? ) ……… and you only need 2 sets per bed.
+I had way too many sets of sheets, and some didn’t even match my bedding (you have to have matching sheets, right? ) ……… and you only need 2 sets per bed.
 I had way too many sets of napkins and they weren’t even the cotton kind that I like.
 Bye bye!
 And cleaning rags….
 OY!
-I don’t need that many cleaning rags, because obviously I don’t clean THAT often!
+I don’t need that many cleaning rags, because obviously, I don’t clean THAT often!

 Linen Closet Storage

 I headed to Target and picked up the least expensive storage bins I could find.
 There are also Dollar Store Organization bins you can find at a bargain price.
 I wanted the fabric cubes and for some reason, the blue were a dollar less and then I couldn’t pass up the taupe ones because they were on clearance.

 I knew I wanted to label the storage bins, not only because it would look nice, but I was hoping that perhaps my husband and son will actually READ the labels before shoving things in.

 I also used some baskets I already had from IKEA.